 Which Assets Go Through Probate?

 However, if the deceased has a will and a beneficiary is not named in that will, the probate process will have a court appoint a beneficiary to manage the deceased’s property.
 This individual will have the power to distribute assets and to file documents in order to complete the probate process, as well as to legally accept a portion of the deceased’s property as payment for their help in managing the estate.

-- property named in a living trust;
+- Property named in a living trust

-- awards from life insurance policies;
+- Awards from life insurance policies

-- a retirement account that names a beneficiary;
+- A retirement account that names a beneficiary

-- co-owned savings accounts or bonds;
+- Co-owned savings accounts or bonds

-- any co-owned vehicles or boats that are registered on death forms to be transferred.
+- Any co-owned vehicles or boats that are registered on death forms to be transferred.

 There are more simplified procedures for probate that offer smaller values of the estate, which are called summary probate.
 Read about When Probating a Will Is Necessary.

 Alternatives to Probate